tomgxz/Kraken/README.md

 Zyro also includes a built-in AI-based website creation tool called Zyro AI Writer, which can help users easily create website content.
 Similar to the Squarespace e-commerce system, this will not fit into the timeframe of the initial release of this solution, so it will not be implemented.

 ### Key features of the solution

-TODO: rewrite to explain more
+TODO: rewrite

 This solution will be a web-based, multi-user program where the user uses a grid-based, drag-and-drop system using pre-defined template elements that they can customise.
 There will be a tutorial for creating a site to help new users understand the system.
 The user will be able to customise styles for their site, organise pages, access a library of pre-defined templates for widgets such as text, buttons, or links, and control the styling of each element in their pages.

 The aim is to have an easy learning curve and a low entry bar for understanding so that anybody can use it.
+Ease of use is also key - the cognitive load on the user should be low enough that it allows them to focus on designing the website due to

 ### Limitations of the solution
 The main limitation is that, as a server-side application, the user will always need an active internet connection to access it, and if the server goes down, there will be no way of using the program.